onetapbeyond/gen_metrics/bench/README.md

 For the `traced-pipeline` tests the `synchronous: true` option was activated.
 Therefore, the `GenStage.call/3` function used to push each of the 2.0 million messages into the GenStage producer for the pipeline were monitored.
 This significantly increased the `rate-of-calls` being monitored by GenMetrics.
 The `traced-pipeline [max-demand: 1]` test also suffered from a high rate-of-calls within its pipeline for all of the reasons detailed in the previous benchmark.

+When considering whether to enabled GenMetrics monitoring on your pipeline a good rule of thumb is to consider the likely `rate-of-calls` that your pipeline will experience.
+The best way to find out what a `safe-rate` means on your hardware is to enable GenMetrics and experience actual runtime behaviour.
+We strongly recommend doing such experimentation in development or staging environments only, and never in production environments.

 ## GenMetrics + BEAM Garbage Collection

 By default, when GenMetrics is enabled is collects and report only summary metrics data.
 This type of metrics data collection has very little runtime overhead in terms of memory usage and should never trigger spikes in memory usage or GC.